kubos/kubos/docs/ecosystem/services/app-service.rst

 If the active version is not changed, then the system will not know which version to use the next time the application is started.

+If the version of the application being uninstalled is currently running, it will be automatically stopped using the ``SIGKILL`` signal.
+We recommend using the :ref:`killApp <kill-app>` mutation to gracefully stop the application prior to making an ``uninstall`` request.

 .. _start-app:

 Starting an Application